Liquor licencees and use of CCTV

 - the register used to record the CCTV certification, which must be carried out at least every 6 months.

-The new obligations also require licensees to store CCTV recordings in a secure manner and keep each recording available for inspection by an investigator (i.e. Office of Liquor and Gaming Regulation investigator or police officer).
-In addition, a licensee can no longer destroy a CCTV recording that has previously been provided to an investigator until the investigator provides written notice to the licensee advising them that the recording is 'viewable'.
+The new obligations also require licencees to store CCTV recordings in a secure manner and keep each recording available for inspection by an investigator (i.e. Office of Liquor and Gaming Regulation investigator or police officer).
+In addition, a licencee can no longer destroy a CCTV recording that has previously been provided to an investigator until the investigator provides written notice to the licencee advising them that the recording is 'viewable'.

-- Find out more about additional compliance for liquor licensees in the Brisbane City Council area.
+- Find out more about additional compliance for liquor licencees in the Brisbane City Council area.

 - Read the Safe Night Out Legislation Amendment Act 2014.